 Then there’s those guys that only practice one thing.
 Maybe it’s nothing but movement for an hour or maybe it’s some hyper specific combo that will never work in a real match.
 Whatever it is, they’re sure to hog that section for an extended period of time.
 God forbid you want a turn on the record function.
 You’ll surely be waiting for hours.

 Finally when the new year’s resolutioners are all done, you know they’re not going to wipe the settings or put them back to their default place.
 Is it too much to ask to learn some basic training mode etiquette before coming out to practice?
-Maybe we really do need some proper tutorials.
+Maybe we really do need some better tutorials.